Walter Gawen King: Vaccination and public health

 King was appointed inspector of vaccination in 1890 and used lanolin and vaseline as a medium for storage of smallpox vaccine.
 In 1892 he became Sanitary Commissioner for Madras and served in this position until 1905.
 He established a department of public health and developed courses in public health and had sanitary inspectors trained at the Madras Medical College.
+The Madras Registration of Births and Deaths Act of 1899 was the result of a proposal from King.

 Plague management

 In September 1896, the first case of plague in India was reported in Bombay.
 King immediately issued a circular to the medical officers of the port, warning them of its entrance to the Presidency and advised the local bodies in the Presidency to adopt plague passports, which would enable tracking movement of people from plague affected areas to other parts.
 In 1903 nearly 79500 plague passports were issued and tracked.
 He also produced management guidelines which included inspections of ships and transports.

 Promotion of soya

 King recognised the nutritional value of soya beans and promoted their cultivation in India.
 In 1897 he provided seeds to officials in South India to introduce soya bean cultivation in India.